 \section{Abstract}

 The Segal algebra $\SO(G)$ is well defined for arbitrary locally compact Abelian Hausdorff (LCA) groups $G$.
-Despite the fact that it is a Banach space it is possible to derive a kernel theorem similar to the Schwartz kernel theorem, of course without making use of the Schwartz kernel theorem.
-First we characterize the bounded linear operators from $\SO(G_1)$ to $\SOprime(G_2)$ by distributions in $\SOprime(G_1 \times G_2)$.
-We call this the ``outer kernel theorem''.
-The main subject of this paper is to formulate what we call the ``inner kernel theorem'' is concerned with the characterization of those linear operators which have kernels in the subspace $\SO(G_1 \times G_2)$, the main subject of this manuscript.
-We provide a description of such operators as regularizing operators in our context, mapping $\SOprime(G_1)$ into test functions in $\SO(G_2)$, in a $w^{*}$-to norm continuous manner.
-The presentation provides a detailed functional analytic treatment of the situation and applies to the case of general LCA groups, without recurrence to the use of so-called Wilson bases, which have been used for the case of elementary LCA groups.
-The approach is then used in order to describe natural laws of composition which imitate the composition of linear mappings via matrix multiplications, now in a continuous setting.
-We use here that in a suitable (weak) form these operators approximate general operators.
-We also provide an explanation and mathematical justification used by engineers explaining in which sense pure frequencies ``integrate'' to a Dirac delta distribution in a mathematically justifiable way.
+It is a Banach space that exhibits a kernel theorem similar to the well-known Schwartz kernel theorem.
+Specifically, we call this characterization of the continuous linear operators from $\SO(G_1)$ to $\SOprime(G_2)$ by generalized functions in $\SOprime(G_1 \times G_2)$ the ``outer kernel theorem''.
+The main subject of this paper is to formulate what we call the ``inner kernel theorem''.
+This is the characterization of those linear operators that have kernels in $\SO(G_1 \times G_2)$.
+Such operators are regularizing -- in the sense that they map $\SOprime(G_1)$ into $\SO(G_2)$ in a $w^{*}$ to norm continuous manner.
+A detailed functional analytic treatment of these operators is given and applied to the case of general LCA groups.
+This is done without the use of Wilson bases, which have previously been employed for the case of elementary LCA groups.
+We apply our approach to describe natural laws of composition for operators that imitate those of linear mappings via matrix multiplications.
+Furthermore, we detail how these operators approximate general operators (in a weak form).
+As a concrete example, we derive the widespread statement of engineers and physicists that pure frequencies ``integrate'' to a Dirac delta distribution in a mathematically justifiable way.